imad-101/Library-Odin-Project/README.md

 1 : Git 2 : GitHub 3 : Sublime merge

-This was the last javscript project for the odin project ( Javascript Path).
+This is a javscript project for the odin project ( Javascript Path).
 Make sure to check out the live preview , you can also clone the project into you local machine using git.

+It is a simple library where you can store , delete and manage books .

 If you like this project, give it a ⭐ and share it with friends!